*Total for active breaks, recesses, physical education classes, daycare and special activities.

 The Challenge Leader duties include registering the school in the contest to the Challenge and entering the accumulated Energy Cubes on Planet Cube.
 The Challenge Leader must also communicate the contest Challenge rules to other teachers, students and parents.
 They should encourage everyone to engage in physical activity throughout the Challenge.
 If they like, they can also initiate sporting activities at their school to increase the number of Energy Cubes collected.

-The Class Leader is responsible for totalling the Energy Cubes accumulated by students and recorded in their logbooks.
+The Class Leader is responsible for totalling the Energy Cubes accumulated by students at school and those recorded in their logbooks.
 They transmit the result to the school Challenge Leader on a weekly basis.
 The Class Leader can be the teacher, a parent or a student.

 Any group or individual activity that requires physical exertion or raises the heart rate counts toward the accumulation of energy cubes.
 Examples include soccer, basketball, mini-basketball, jump rope, skateboarding, biking, swimming, diving, relay racing, hiking, skating, playing ball, gymnastics, Frisbee, badminton, flag football, hockey, track and field, tchouk-ball, golf, judo, skiing, curling, horseback riding and active video games such as Kinect and Wii Fit games.